fiskl-accounting/help-docs/docs/Style-Guides/word-list.md

 ### Fiskl
 Always capitalize "Fiskl" when referring to the product.

+### For example
+Use "for example" in sentences. ("There are several features available, for example, the invoice generator and expense tracker.") se "e.g." for shorter, parenthetical examples, always followed by a comma. ("You can add multiple payment methods (e.g., credit cards, bank transfers) to your account.")

 ### free
 Use caution with this word.
 Set accurate customer expectations.
 Don't capitalize or write in all caps.
 Use "included" instead of "free" when possible.

 ## G

+### gear icon
+Use gear icon to refer to settings access point using the icon.

 ### guarantee
 Only use if approved by your legal partner.
 It implies a promise and may have legal implications.